ORNL/intersect-architecture/sos/logical/resilience/active_standby.rst

       determine its execution time and resource requirement overhead.

 Solution
-   This pattern enables the continuous correct operation of a system impacted by an error or failure.
+   The pattern enables the continuous correct operation of a system impacted by an error or failure.
 It supports resilient operation by applying redundancy to system state and to system resources.
 This redundancy is in the form of :math:`N` functionally identical replicas, using redundancy in